aleksandr-m/gitflow-maven-plugin/README.md

 Feature branch can be squashed before merging by setting `featureSquash` parameter to `true`.
 The default value is `false` (i.e. merge w/o squash will be performed).

+You can also specify the optional parameter `additionalMergeOptions` for goals with merge-operations.
+It takes an arbitrary string, that will be appended to the merge-command.
+This is useful when in need for advanced options like `-Xtheirs`.

 ### Running custom Maven goals

 The `preReleaseGoals` parameter can be used in `gitflow:release-finish` and `gitflow:release` goals to run defined Maven goals before the release.